Fidelisesq/AWS-Cloud-Resume/Documentation.md

 ```

 #### **Challenges & Strategies**
-CORS setting was my major challenge here as browswers were blocking requests to S3 bucket due to incorrect CORS headers.
+CORS setting was my major challenge here as browsers were blocking requests to S3 bucket due to incorrect CORS headers.
 I checked AWS documentation & used browser developers tools to debug and setup cache invalidation as Cloudfront was still serving old contents even though my CORS is now updated.
 For HTTPS & custom domain, I followed AWS best practices to set up ACM and Route 53, ensuring a secure and reliable custom domain setup.

 ---